PUBLIC SUPPORT TO THE ARTS AND CULTURE

 While tax resources and lottery profits are used to support the arts, culture and sports, licence fees are used to finance public service broadcasting on radio and television.

 Public subsidies to culture are divided among two levels of public administration in Denmark: the central government and municipal councils.

 Subsidies for individual cultural goals vary a great deal among different financial sources.
-For example, theatre is primarily financed by the State, while libraries receive most of their subsidies from municipal councils, and sport is typically financed by municipal resources and lottery proceeds.
+For example, theatre is primarily financed by the State, while libraries receive most of their subsidies from municipal councils, and sports is typically financed by municipal resources and lottery proceeds.